California Hourly Paycheck Calculator

 2015ACS 1-year

-California Federal Insurance Contributions Act(Fica)
+California Federal Insurance Contributions Act (FICA)

 City Employee Local Income Tax?
 Typical Rate Notes

-San DiegoNoN/ANo municipal wage tax withheld from employees
+San DiegoNoN/ANo municipal wage tax for employees

-California Wage and Hour Laws: Overtime, Pay Frequency
+California Wage and Hour Laws: Overtime & Pay Frequency

-Additional California forms
+Additional California Payroll Forms

-• IRS Form W-4 (federal withholding elections).
+• IRS Form W-4 (federal withholding elections)

-• Direct deposit authorization; benefits enrollment (401(k), HSA, FSA, insurance).
+• Direct deposit authorization; benefits enrollment (401(k), HSA, FSA, insurance)

-• Employer EDD unemployment registration; required state/local workplace notices.
+• Employer EDD unemployment registration; required state/local workplace notices

-FAQs about the California Hourly Paycheck Calculator
+FAQs: California Hourly Paycheck Calculator

 How do I use the California Hourly Paycheck Calculator?

-Does California withhold any local city taxes from paychecks?
+Does California withhold local city taxes?

-Which form controls my California state withholding?
+Which form controls California state withholding?

 How do I enter overtime and double time correctly?

-Why did my California paycheck change this period?
+Why did my California paycheck change?

-Can pretax benefits increase my take-home?
+Can pretax benefits increase take-home pay?

-How are tips handled in California paycheck calculations?
+How are tips handled?

-How do multiple jobs affect my withholding in California?
+How do multiple jobs affect withholding?

-What is Additional Medicare tax and when does it apply?
+What is Additional Medicare tax?

 Are bonuses and commissions taxed differently?

-Can the calculator project annual take-home from my hourly rate?
+Can the calculator project annual take-home?

 “My CA take-home seems low—am I double-counting SDI?”
 “Overtime vs. second job—what nets more?”
 “Best pretax mix to raise net?”
 “Flat supplemental vs. aggregate for bonuses?”
 “Semimonthly vs. biweekly differences?”